Why you should not buy a Fujifilm GFX 100S II

 Two of the biggest upgrades with the Mark II are its improved in-body image stabilization system (IBIS) and auto-focusing system.
 Fujifilm claims the new mechanical IBIS system now provides 8 stops of exposure latitude when shooting handheld, which is an improvement from 6 stops in the Mark I. More stops means better stabilization and "reasonably sharp" handheld images at slower shutter speeds without raising ISO and injecting noise.

 The new auto-focusing system offers more precise focusing, more AF points, "AI-based" subject tracking, and better low-light performance.
-I have noticed the Mark I struggle to lock-in focus when shooting in dim light around sunrise and sunset, so this might be a notable improvement (will have to wait and see).
+I have noticed the Mark I struggle to lock-in focus when shooting in dim light around sunrise and sunset, so this may be an improvement for some shooters.

 But otherwise?
-If you primarily shoot landscape images with the camera mounted to a tripod, 8 versus 6 stops of IBIS likely won't matter.
+If you primarily shoot landscape images with a camera mounted to a tripod, 8 versus 6 stops of IBIS won't matter.
 You may not care about IBIS at all, and would rather disable it to minimize vibration.
-Many landscape photographers also prefer manual focus for focus stacking and to ensure their focal points are accurate.
+Many landscape photographers also prefer manual focus for focus stacking.

 Improved IBIS and AF are nice features for handheld shooters using the Mark II for portrait, sports, travel, or other forms of photography, but I doubt they will benefit most landscape photographers who primarily shoot images using tripods.